 TFA chooses textbooks and resources that match our stated curricular objectives and are of high educational quality.
 Our teachers guide instruction, the textbook does not.
 When elements of a secular textbook conflicts with our Biblical worldview, we embrace that as a teachable moment.
 Outstanding teacher quality and curricular alignment are the secret to our multi-year Blue Ribbon qualifying test scores, not class size.
 Class sizes are based on student dynamics and teacher profile, not local public school standards or local independent school norms.

-Students enroll from Christian and non-Christian families, as has been our practice since 1987.
+Students enroll from Christian and non-Christian families.
 The expectation of our Pastor, Dr. David Uth, is for TFA to continue serving as a lighthouse for the Gospel.
 The school follows a Purpose Driven Enrollment Framework when reviewing student applications.
 Those who support our Great Commission philosophy, Traditional Family Values, are College-Preparatory Focused, and who desire their students to be trained as Servant Leaders may be enrolled.
 Students may be admitted at all grade levels at any time of the school year.

 Student Safety and Restricted Areas